HolmesLab/holmeslab/docs/Admin/purchasing/index.md

     - If you want a specific person noted on the envelope
     - If this payment is an international wire transfer

-    The PO will be placed and confirmed.
+- The PO will be placed and confirmed.
     1. PO created
     2. PO approved, ‘sent to supplier’ (sent as an HTML attachment to the email listed in paymentworks)
         1. Payment would still be subject to their net terms.
 Most suppliers are net45.
     - the PO will be sent to the email address listed in PaymentWorks
         - If that email is wrong, and you want the supplier to get the PO directly, it needs to be changed in PaymentWorks, but it’s an annoying process.
     - You can just send the PO directly to the supplier via email, by going to the PO, and pressing “print” and saving the printed version as a PDF, and sending that to supplier

 ## 6. Email invoice to [accountspayable@finance.rutgers.edu](mailto:accountspayable@finance.rutgers.edu)

-1. Add the PO number to the invoice
+**!!NOTE!!: Add the PO number to the invoice on the PDF somewhere!**
 2. Send an email [accountspayable@finance.rutgers.edu](mailto:accountspayable@finance.rutgers.edu) with the **PO number in the subject line**, and in the email body, with the **invoice attached**.
     - It’s typically the supplier’s job to do this, but you do NOT have to wait for the supplier.
 If you have the invoice from the beginning, as soon as the PO number is generated and approved (is ‘sent to supplier’), you can add that PO number to the invoice and email it to [accountspayable@finance.rutgers.edu](mailto:accountspayable@finance.rutgers.edu)
     - The supplier may do this and if so the invoice will be in RU marketplace